5 Queries

 - Switch to Datasheet View.

-Close the query and answer the question to save the changes with Yes.
-The dialog box Save as is displayed.
+Close the query and answer Yes when prompted to save changes.
+The Save As dialog box will be displayed.

 Name the query Number of customers per province and click OK.

-How to change the column heading in a query.
+This section explains how to change column headings in a query.

-To perform this task, it is necessary that you have performed Section 5.7.
+To perform this task, you must have completed Section 5.7.

-By default, Access uses the field names as column headings in the datasheet view.
-And for summarized data, a name is generated.
-It is recommended to use clearer names.
+By default, Access uses field names as column headings in Datasheet View.
+For summarized data, Access generates a name (e.g., CountOfCustomerCode).
+It is recommended to use clearer, more descriptive names.

 Task 5.5 File: candy365.accdb